mvysny/mvysny.github.io/_posts/2023-1-22-frameworkless-diy.md

 * Some teams/architects would blindly and hastily include their favourite framework into the project, regardless of whether the framework has a value or not.
 The Movement simply exposes this kind of behavior as an anti-pattern.
-* Every framework has a tradeoff: it needs to be taught to all team newcomers - it introduces a learning curve.
+* There is a tradeoff associated with every framework.
+For example, the framework needs to be taught to all team newcomers - that means that it introduces a learning curve.
 * The more magic the framework uses, the harder the project maintenance will be.
 [No Magic!](../no-magic/)
 * Case in study: Spring.
 Spring is a massive framework with 20 megabytes worth of jar files, the documentation is mediocre, there is a lot of magic going on behind the scenes, it introduces